ManishKutar/NAV_BC/README.md

 # NAV_BC
-Old backups developed or used in past
+Uploads: Old backups developed or used in past

+## Json Readers: It was developed in NAV (in year 2014-2015).